CellProfiler/CellProfiler-plugins/Instructions/Windows_batch_file/README.md

 * Put the folder on your desktop
 * Extract the contents
 * Double click the file called "install_cellprofiler_plugins.bat"
   * It will do some checks for you.
 Once chocolatey is ready, it will prompt you to hit a key to proceed.
+Press any key.
-  * They it will handle installation for you (see below).
+  * Then it will handle installation for you (see below).
 This takes 15-20 minutes depending on your internet connection.
 * After installation finishes, you can open CellProfiler by double clicking the batch file run_cellprofiler.bat
 * The only thing you have to configure is in CellProfiler, go to **File** > **Preferences** and scroll down to the **CellProfiler plugins folder** option and set this to the location of your CellProflier-plugins folder (it should be in your Downloads folder).
 See below:
 <p align="center">